Wine

 Wine is an alcoholic drink made from fermented grape juice.
 (Note: The unqualified term "wine" typically refers to grape wine; wine can be made from a variety of fruit crops, collectively referred to as fruit wine.)
 It is produced and consumed in many regions around the world, in a wide variety of styles which are influenced by different varieties of grapes, growing environments, viticulture methods, and production techniques.

 Wine has been produced for thousands of years, the earliest evidence dating from c.
 6000 BCE in present-day Georgia.
 Its popularity spread around the Mediterranean during Classical antiquity, and was sustained in Western Europe by winemaking monks and a secular trade for general drinking.
 New World wine was established by settler colonies from the 16th century onwards, and the wine trade increased dramatically up to the latter half of the 19th century, when European vineyards were largely destroyed by the invasive pest phylloxera.
-After the Second World War, the wine market improved dramatically as winemakers focused on quality and marketing to cater for a more discerning audience, and wine remains a popular drink in much of the world.
+After the Second World War, winemakers focused on quality and marketing to cater for a more discerning audience, and wine remains a popular drink in much of the world.

 Wine has played an important role in religion since antiquity, and has featured prominently in the arts for centuries.
 It is drunk on its own and paired with food, often in social settings such as wine bars and restaurants.
 It is often tasted and assessed, with drinkers using a wide range of descriptors to communicate a wine's characteristics.
 Wine is also collected and stored, as an investment or to improve with age.
 Its alcohol content makes wine generally unhealthy to consume, although it may have cardioprotective benefits.